Harshipilot/cloud-todo-app/README.md

     - Create a new project and add the Firebase credentials to your app (either in a config file or environment variables).
     - Set up Firebase Authentication and Realtime Database.
     - download the firebase-key.json from project settings-> service accounts-> select python-> generate key
+    - copy the .json file to the same todo-app directory

 5. Run the Flask app locally:
     ```bash